nicolasfguillaume/assembly_basics/README.md

 All asm programs starts from the label **_start**

+**Sections**:
+- data section: where data is defined before compilation
+- bss section: where data is allocated for future use
+- text section: where the actual code goes

 The **stack**, like registers, is another way to store data temporarily
 You stack data onto it.
 You can only see the content of the top of the stack
 - push: add data onto the top of the stack